 Early Intervention Parent Handouts for Speech and Language Development (Paid)

 I often use these handouts when reviewing evaluation results with parents of younger students.
 The Language Strategies handouts are also helpful to empower parents to follow through at home.

 I also love this visual for speech sound development.

 These handouts empower parents and teachers to support their students’ progress at home!

-Language Handouts for Parents and Teachers (SLP Now Member Exclusive)
+Literacy-Based Therapy Handout for Parents (SLP Now Member Exclusive)

-I also share these handouts with parents and teachers.
-It explains what I’m doing in therapy (and why!) and gives suggestions for strategies that can be used in the classroom or at home.
+I also share this handout with parents and teachers.
+It explains what I’m doing in therapy (and why!) and gives suggestions for strategies that can be used at home.